Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Introduction

 \subsection{Objectives}

-The objective of the work herein is to develop, propose, and implement part of an experimental framework for characterizing high-fidelity traction-separation laws for robust cohesive zone modeling of interlaminar fracture in quasibrittle composite materials based on full-field measurement of this process.
-The proposed framework aims to find traction-separation law parameters which can incorporate a size effect in quasibrittle fracture and thus consistently capture damage progression in geometrically scaled composites on both global and local scales.
+The objective of the work herein is to propose and implement an experimental framework to characterize a cohesive law for mode-II interlaminar fracture in geometrically scaled specimens.
+The proposed framework aims to find cohesive law parameters that can incorporate size effect in quasibrittle fracture.
 Characterizing the parameters directly from experimental data without employing complex analytical equations is of primary interest.
-It needs to be noted that the work presented in this paper is not focused on obtaining an exact traction-separation law for the challenge problem, which will be presented in a separate paper.
-This paper instead focuses on exposing issues related to the experimental characterization of a quasibrittle fracture process in composites from a single-size data set, discussing difficulties in calibrating and validating traction-separation laws on a global level (i.e., using load-displacement curves), and describing and implementing proposed methods to address these issues.
-This paper is organized in the following sequence: the specimen information and experimental setup are described in \Cref{sec:exp_work}; the local and global analysis of the experimental data with a size effect study is presented in \Cref{sec:exp_results}; the modeling details and simulation results are shown with discussions on difficulties in finding traction-separation laws in \Cref{sec:CZM}; the progressive DIC analysis of in-plane displacement through the thickness is proposed and implemented in \Cref{sec:pDIC}; finally, the conclusions of this paper are presented in \Cref{sec:conclusion}.
+This paper also focuses on exposing issues related to the experimental characterization of quasibrittle fracture process from a single-size data set and discussing difficulties in finding a single cohesive law to meet the experimental data from different sizes of specimens at the same time.
+It needs to be noted that extensive modeling and simulations were done for this work; however, only some of them are introduced in this paper to validate the experimental framework and demonstrate its implementation for modeling and simulations.
+The other data will be presented in a separate paper with more detailed discussions on modeling and simulation aspects.